Positive Semidefinite Matrix Supermartingales: Forward PSD Supermartingales

 Matrix supermartingales are related to scalar supermartingales in the following ways.
 First, the monotonicity of trace implies that if $\{ \mY_n \}$ is an $\cS_d$-valued supermartingale, its trace process $\{ \tr (\mY_n) \}$ is a real-valued supermartingale.
-Second, we have the following lemma.
+Second, we have the following lemma {($\mathbb Q$ being the set of rational numbers)}.